No matter which career you choose, anyone can make a difference by donating to charity, engaging in advocacy, or volunteering.

 That aside, you might know someone who does have some money, power, or skills.
 So you can make a difference by helping them achieve more.

-This is also not just about raising awareness.
+This is also not just about raising awareness of an issue.
 Try to identify concrete actions that people can take which might help (like taking a specific job), and spread knowledge of those.
 Many people are interested in contributing if there’s an opportunity that’s actually effective.

 You can also read more about effective volunteering.